 These regulations are published by authority of the Student Services and Standards Sub-Committee of the Board of Governors on the recommendation of the Vice-Chancellor & Principal and Academic Board.
-The rules and procedures separately made by the Vice-Chancellor & Principal, the Board of Governors or Academic Board and included in these regulations may only be amended or revoked by the authority which made them.
+The rules and procedures separately made by the Vice-Chancellor & Principal, the Board of Governors or the Academic Board and included in these regulations may only be amended or revoked by the authority which made them.

-These regulations shall have effect from the 1st August 2023 and will be made public.
+These regulations shall have effect from the 1st August 2025 and will be made public.

 All students will be subject to the General Student Regulations in force at any time during the period of their programme of study.
-This document will use "student" to refer to all further education, Sixth Form, undergraduate, taught postgraduate and Block students (for example, Hong Kong Block students) and apprentices who are enrolled and registered at UCB.
+This document will use "student" to refer to all College, Sixth Form, higher national certificate/diploma, undergraduate, taught postgraduate and Block students (for example, Hong Kong Block students) and apprentices who are enrolled and registered at UCB.

-These regulations must be read in conjunction with the relevant programme information which may place extra requirements or conditions on students or staff.
+These regulations must be read in conjunction with the relevant policies and Codes of Practice, and programme information, which may place extra requirements or conditions on students or staff.